gnolang/workshops/presentations/20230303_ethdenver_gnoland_plan9_as_metaverse.md

  * available as ICS consumer zones too

+# GNOVM license model
+ * Copyleft but with strong attribution
+ * Strong attribution in code and main README
+ * Link back to Gno.land from your main interface for X years
+ * -> your success is our success
+ * Your GNO contracts are licensed how you want

 # Gno.land vs Plan9
  * Plan9 (since late 1980s): \
     Rob Pike, Ken Thompson, Dave Presotto, and Phil Winterbottom